Skip to main content Skip to footer

 Abnormal Course Conditions

-- All areas bounded by a white line are Ground under Repair (GUR) and relief may be taken in accordance with Rule 16.1b.
+• All areas bounded by a white line are Ground under Repair (GUR) and relief may be taken in accordance with Rule 16.1b.

-- Newly planted trees on the 3rd, 7th 10th, 12th.
-These have been marked as GUR with white lines and/or stakes and relief MUST be taken in accordance with Rule16.1b.
+• Newly planted trees on the 3rd, 7th 10th, 12th.
+These have been marked as GUR with white lines and/or stakes and relief MUST be taken in accordance with Rule 16.1b.

-- GUR includes areas of unusual damage such as bare areas of ground caused by the removal of large mounds of piled earth, clearly defined tyre ruts, or where traffic has combined with wet conditions to alter the ground surface materially and relief may be taken under Rule 16.1b.
+• GUR includes areas of unusual damage such as bare areas of ground caused by the removal of large mounds of piled earth, clearly defined tyre ruts, or where traffic has combined with wet conditions to alter the ground surface materially and relief may be taken under Rule 16.1b.
 For avoidance of doubt, light tyre indentations from trolleys or similar are not covered under this Local Rule.

-- As an extra relief option, players may take relief from the nearest Drop zone on holes 3 and 6, adjacent to the GUR that the relief is being taken from.
+• As an extra relief option, players may take relief from the nearest Drop zone on holes 3 and 6, adjacent to the GUR that the relief is being taken from.

-- Ground clearance to the right hand side of the 18th fairway, adjacent to the water tanks is not considered GUR and free relief is not available.
+• Ground clearance to the right hand side of the 18th fairway, adjacent to the water tanks is not considered GUR and free relief is not available.

-- If a player’s ball lies in or touches a seam within an area of newly planted heather or a seam interferes with the player’s area of intended swing, the player may take relief under Rule 16.1b.
+• If a player’s ball lies in or touches a seam within an area of newly planted heather or a seam interferes with the player’s area of intended swing, the player may take relief under Rule 16.1b.
 Interference does not exist if the seam only interferes with the player’s stance.
 All seams within the area of newly planted heather are treated as the same seam in taking relief.
-This means that if a player has interference from any seam after dropping the ball, the player must proceed as required under Rule 14.3c(2) even when the ball is still within one club length of the reference point. - If a player’s ball lies in or touches a seam within an area of newly laid turf or a seam interferes with the player’s area of intended swing, the player may take relief under Rule 16.1b.
+This means that if a player has interference from any seam after dropping the ball, the player must proceed as required under Rule 14.3c(2) even when the ball is still within one club length of the reference point.

+• If a player’s ball lies in or touches a seam within an area of newly laid turf or a seam interferes with the player’s area of intended swing, the player may take relief under Rule 16.1b.

 Interference does not exist if the seam only interferes with the player’s stance.
 All seams within the area of newly laid turf are treated as the same seam in taking relief.
-This means that if a player has interference from any seam after dropping the ball, the player must proceed as required under Rule 14.3c(2) even when the ball is still within one club length of the reference point. - Temporary Immovable Obstructions (TIOs).
-As a result of course renovation work, large mounds of earth piled temporarily in the general area are TIOs.
-A TIO is different from an immovable obstruction and the player may choose to take relief by using either: The procedure for taking relief from an abnormal course condition (rule 16.1) as if it were an immovable obstruction.
+This means that if a player has interference from any seam after dropping the ball, the player must proceed as required under Rule 14.3c(2) even when the ball is still within one club length of the reference point.

-Goose Droppings
+1. Goose Droppings

 Immovable Obstructions (Rule 16)

-- If a player’s ball is on the putting green and there is interference from an abnormal course condition free relief may be taken under rule 16.1d by placing a ball on the nearest point of complete relief.
+4. If a player’s ball is on the putting green and there is interference from an abnormal course condition free relief may be taken under rule 16.1d by placing a ball on the nearest point of complete relief.
 Note, this may come into play on the 10th hole with the sprinkler heads now sitting inside the green edge.
 Note, the outside edge of the white dotted line marks the edge of the green.

-Exception - There is no relief under 3) and 4) this Local Rule if the player chooses a line of play that is clearly unreasonable).
+(Exception - There is no relief under 3) and 4) this Local Rule if the player chooses a line of play that is clearly unreasonable).

 Out of Bounds (Rule 18.2)

-- The Clubhouse, patio area, surrounding flower beds and greenkeepers
+2. The Clubhouse, patio area, surrounding flower beds and greenkeepers

 Penalty Areas